michaelmunson/blackjack/README.md

     def run(self, player=None, players=None, dealer=None):
         return player.hand_value() < 17
 ```
 Here we create a strategy in which the player hits if the dealer has an ace, and their hand value is below 17.
+If the dealer doesn't have an ace, the player will hit if the value of their hand is below 16.

 ```python
 from src.blackjack.player import Strategy, Player, Dealer